constantinazouni/labassignment/README.md

 tools like git, maven etc.

 # Assignment 2
-The purpose of this assigment is to better understand the usage of maven.
+The purpose of this assigment is undertand how to build a java project with maven.
+The java project purpose is to create a histogram chart based on the frequency of students grades and with the help of [jfree](https://www.jfree.org/) library.